 Now, let’s say you have a 14 yo who is very capable of remembering to clean his room after his show is over.

 At that point, if he doesn’t follow through, a consequence is needed since his maturity level is higher and he should know better.

 Do you see what I mean by age matters?

-Just to get it out there, when things get stressful, and we are tired, we suck at communicating in love and not frustration.
-This article isn't meant to make you feel like a failure as a parent.
+Just to get it out there, when things get stressful, and we are tired, PMSing (check out what I do to help with PMS), we struggle with communicating in love and not frustration.
+This article isn’t meant to make you feel like a failure as a parent.